AIVirtualDoctor/nft-lending-sdk-docs/sdk/setup-sdk.md

 {% endtabs %}

 ### 3. Import the SDK

-You will see the following code:
+You can import any of the function from the below  list of exported function in the sdk:

 {% code title="src/index.tsx" %}
 ```javascript